etleyden/astra/documentation/01 Design/99 TODO Bucket.md

 	* I want to be able to just refresh the database without having to rebuild the entire application
 * Consistency in directory structure between packages
 	* There is an inconsistency in directory structure for each package where some contain all of their code within a single src/ subdirectory, and others keep the code at the root of the package.
 I prefer the second option because the monorepo structure is already so deeply nested and complex that it's cumbersome to navigate the project.
 The only package that needs a src folder is the ui package, because it will also contain code in the root of the package intended for use by the build results.
 * Make a better watch command.
 Right now we just run `npm run watch` concurrently in each package, but there are tools out there that would allow us to have a singular watch that can streamline this to be more efficient.
-Check out [Turbo?](https://turborepo.com/)
+Check out [Turbo?](https://turborepo.com/) Ideally any change anywhere in the codebase should be recompiled and reflected in the live docker container in the development environment.

 ## Documentation
 * Write documentation on the transformers in the controllers/transformers package.
 Documentation should go in the neighboring documentation folder.